kodakbodak/pico-displaypack-projects/readme.md

 It uses a Raspbery Pi Pico with the pimoroni PicoDisplay.

-Just a little collection of WIP porjects for it.
+Just a little collection of WIP projects for it.

+As I learn more about MicroPython and the display library, this will grow.

 USAGE: